samzabala/framework/docs/sections/components/form.md

 ## Form elements

-Although styles are reset, To normalize or basically allow the framework to style them items add **`.input`** to your input bitch boy
+Although styles are reset, To normalize or basically allow the framework to style them items as basic as a hoe add **`.input`** to your input bitch boy